 As the days stretch longer, the sun shines brighter and hotter.
 And with this season comes delicious, light, and fresh cocktails.
 Whether you prefer to celebrate the warmth with frozen concoctions or bask in the fun with fruity tiki drinks, there are plenty of libations that are sure to satisfy your summeriest of cravings.

-Need a drink to beat the heat?
-Read on for the ultimate list of the best cocktails to drink while soaking up the sun.
+Need a sip to beat the heat?
+Read on for 30 of the best summer cocktails to drink while soaking up the sun.

 The Mai Tai